usdot-jpo-ode/jpo-ode/kafka.md

 ### Automatically create topics

 If you want to have Kafka automatically create topics during creation, modify the `scripts\kafka\kafka_init.sh` script to include the topics you want to create.
 The script is run by a kafka init container upon startup.
-The default script creates a single topic `test` with 1 partition and 1 replica.
+The default script creates all necessary topics with a replication factor of 1.
+If you want to change the replication factor, modify the script accordingly.

 ### Advertised hostname